 Where will Service Data be stored?

-Zendesk has data centers in three main regions — United States, Asia Pacific, and the European Union.
+Zendesk uses data centers in three main regions — United States, Asia Pacific, and the European Union.
 Service Data may be stored in any region.
 Customers can select the region in which data centers that host certain of their Service Data are located by purchasing the Data Center Locality Add-On.
 Please see the Regional Data Hosting Policy for additional information.

-How does Zendesk Respond to Information Requests
+How does Zendesk Respond to Information Requests?

 Zendesk recognizes that privacy and data security issues are top priorities for customers.

 Zendesk has achieved a number of internationally-recognized certifications and accreditations demonstrating compliance with third-party assurance frameworks as described on our Security site.

 Where we need to act publicly to protect customers, we do.
 Zendesk has voiced its support for the USA Liberty Act that seeks to reform the surveillance program under Section 702 of the Foreign Intelligence Surveillance Act (“FISA”).